philrz/super/docs/formats/README.md

 result in cryptic messages or null values offering little insight as to the actual cause of the error.

-Zed however includes first-class errors.
-When combined with the super-structured data model, error values may appear anywhere in the output and operators can propagate or easily wrap errors so complicated analytics pipelines can be debugged by observing the location of errors in the output results.
+By comparison, SuperDB includes [first-class errors](../language/data-types.md#first-class-errors).
+When combined with the super data model, error values may appear anywhere in the output and operators can propagate or easily wrap errors so complicated analytics pipelines can be debugged by observing the location of errors in the output results.